sandeshgh/sandeshgh.github.io/content/authors/admin/_index.md

 <!-- ![reviews](../../img/certifacates.jpg) -->
 **Research**
 I am generally interested in computational and algorithmic aspects of learning.
 In my PhD thesis, I focused on learning and generalization in the context of inverse problems.
+I like to ask deep questions and work towards fundamental understanding, often  with the help of theoretical (mathematical) analysis.
 My works are also firmly grounded in medical imaging applications.
-I like to ask deep questions and work towards fundamental understanding, often  with theoretical analysis.
-But, I believe that theory and application must go hand in hand.
-Starting with real life applications help us define problems precisely, which, in turn, will help us in theoretical pursuit and fundamental understanding.
+ I believe that theory and application must go hand in hand.
+Starting with real life applications help us define precise problems, which, in turn, will help us in theoretical pursuit and fundamental understanding.